QualiSystems/cloudshell-orch-sandbox/SandboxOrchestration_specs/save & restore standard.md

 ## Restoring a shell to its previous state
-The restore function is responsible of restoring a resource to its previous saved state.
+The restore function is responsible of restoring a shell to its previous saved state.

 #### Command Input